-After moving to the Pacific Northwest, I worked with The Berkana Institute to host Women’s Leadership Revivals in New York City and St. Louis, Missouri featuring Meg Wheatley and author and voice teacher Barbara McAfee.
-At Catherine Place in Tacoma, I led the creation of the successful We-Can and Si, Se Puede Women’s Circles, a leadership development program for immigrant, refugee and low-income women which was featured in the Stanford Social Innovation Review.
+After relocating to the Pacific Northwest, I worked with The Berkana Institute to host Women’s Leadership Revivals in New York City and St. Louis, Missouri featuring Meg Wheatley and author, voice teacher, and organizational consultant Barbara McAfee.
+At Catherine Place in Tacoma, I led the creation of the successful We-Can and Si, Se Puede Women’s Circles, leadership development circles for immigrant, refugee and low-income women that were featured in the Stanford Social Innovation Review.
 A bicycle lover, I organized the first team of women riders from Catherine Place to take part in Cycle the Wave in Bellevue, WA in 2013.

 As a volunteer, I inspire support and funding for Maher in India, an organization led by Founder & Director Sr. Lucy Kurien and Maher Board Trust Chair Hirabegum Mulla.
 A Chicago leadership retreat I organized resulted in a Pilgrimage to Maher involving 17 women leaders and producing significant ongoing volunteer and financial support for Maher’s work with the battered and destitute in India.
 I have spent 10 ½ months with leaders in India on trips in 2006, 2010, 2016 & 2017.

 I’m currently in retreat and writing Walking to the Light: A Woman’s Journey Home.